DoStini/feup-lpoo-proj/docs/README.md

 Some features that are already well-defined strong tests, however there are some mutants still left to fix.

 Some situations like game states and controllers are yet tested, since they are still in a thought process.

+### Conclusion

+Due to lack of time to test everything, we focused harder on testing the controllers and left some models fairly untested - also because the model usually has only setters and getters.
+However, we tried very hard to eliminate mutations in the tests, and we acomplished a very good result.
+The mutants left in the code are some basic `Thread.sleep`  which we didn't find a way of testing, and some boundaries issues.

 ## Self-evaluation